henrychris/obsidian-softwareeng/13-work/FixMasterPos/Product Vendor Migration.md

 1. Regarding duplicates, we will run the aggregate query above to find them.
 2. Before running the migration for vendor ids, we can delete the duplicate vendors in a store and leave **one**.
 As long as they share the same name, they are the *same* item.
 3. The code to migrate vendors is on `chore/migrate-vendors` branch.
+## Migration Notes
+- Revisit vendor named 'Screnn Enterprise RD ' in store 67f66d199d116d210b246f37.
+The name wasnt trimmed and might be unintentional.
+	- also see 'Screen Enterprise RD' in the same store
+- need to run the migration endpoint. waiting on Alex so i can make a backup.